LifeScopeLabs/lifescopelabs.github.io/lifescope-api.md

 # Data Schema

-The current objects and relationships created for each L
+The current objects and relationships created for each LIFESCOPE user in MongoDB and accessible from GraphQL.
 ![gqlschema]

 ## connections